sheepforce/Exckel/README.md

 From the $<S^2>$ value of an excited state, one can calculate the contribution of the next higher spin state as a fractional amount.
 The excited states can be filtered by their spin state purity.
 As an example lets assume the multiplicity of your reference wavefunction was a triplet ($S = 1$).
 The  $<S^2>$ value of a pure spin state should be $<S^2> = S * (S + 1) = 2$.
 From the true $<S^2>$ value of the excited state, the contributions of the quintetts to the state can be calculated.
 If the fractional contribution of the quintett is higher than the value specified with `--s2filter`, the state will be discarded completely and not used to plot the spectrum, nor will it appear in the summary table, nor will cubes and images for it be calculated.

 Excited states can also be filtered by a minimum oscillator strength with `--foscfilter`.
 States discarded by this filter will still contribute to the spectrum, but will not appear in the summary table and CDDs and orbitals will not be calculate for this state.

+If you use a very verbose output (small coefficients printed), you can restrict the number of CI determinants printed in the summary with `--weightfilter`.
+This will influence the summary table and the orbital cubes, that need to be calculated.

 Gnuplot is then used to plot the spectrum (remaining states after `--s2filter`) and save it to `Spectrum.png` in the output directory.
 A convolution of the stick spectrum is done by gaussian functions, for which the full width at half maximum can be specified with `--fwhm` (in electron Volt).